 As described in the Notes to Financial Statements, the Company records a liability for known and potential exposure to warranty claims in the event its products fail to perform as expected and in the event that it may be required to participate in the repair costs incurred by its customers for such products.
-At June 27, 2021, the Company's warranty reserve was \$8.4 million.
-The warranty reserve is estimated based on management's analysis of historical data, current trends, known claims, and the terms of specific customer warranty programs and supply agreements.
+At July 3, 2022, the Company's warranty reserve was \$8.1 million.
+The warranty reserve is estimated based on management's analysis of historical data, current trends, known and projected claims for products sold, and the terms of specific customer warranty programs and supply agreements.
 The warranty reserve requires management to apply significant judgment to its estimation of the liability which requires substantial auditor judgment due to the highly subjective nature and materiality of the future estimated claims to be paid.
 Actual warranty costs may differ from management's estimated costs as a result of, but not limited to, negotiations with customers, changes to assumptions of repair and/or replacement costs, and changes to trends in product performance.
 Such matters may require future adjustments to the liability which could be significant.